Pacific herring 2024-2025: Integrated fisheries management plan summary

 Indigenous groups and stakeholders work closely with Fisheries Management staff in pre-season, in-season, and post-season processes, providing expert knowledge and specialized experience to inform management decisions and cooperatively develop solutions to management issues.

-The Gwaii-Haanas Land-Sea-People Management Plan has been under development since 2014 and the final plan was signed and approved in November, 2018.
+The Gina ’Waadluxan KilGuhlGa Land-Sea-People Management Plan was signed and approved in November, 2018.
 Gwaii Haanas is managed cooperatively by the Haida Nation and the Government of Canada through the Archipelago Management Board (AMB).
 This one-of-a-kind management plan includes a single integrated vision for Gwaii Haanas, as well as principles to guide the AMB in how they manage this globally renowned protected area.
 More information on this plan can be found at: https://www.pc.gc.ca/en/pn-np/bc/gwaiihaanas/info/consultations

-Additionally, development of a rebuilding plan for Haida Gwaii herring has been undertaken by a DFO-Haida-Parks Canada technical working group.
-The draft rebuilding plan was released for consultation in Fall, 2022, and is expected to be finalized in 2024.
+Additionally, development of a rebuilding plan for Haida Gwaii herring was undertaken by a DFO-Council of Haida Nation-Parks Canada Technical Working Group.
+The draft rebuilding plan was released for consultation in Fall, 2022.
+The rebuilding plan was approved and finalized in April 2024 and can be requested from Fisheries Management.

 Objectives (Section 9)